TUI is likely to start flying to Italy again soon.

+We’re keeping a close eye on government guidelines and expect to be able to start flying to Italy again soon.
 Holidays during the COVID-19 pandemic will be slightly different to what you’re used to.
 But, we’re doing everything we can to make sure that you have a brilliant TUI holiday.
 We understand how important it is to know what to expect while you’re away.
-That’s why we’ve put together this page to fill you in on everything you need to know about your holiday to Italy, from face masks to social distancing.
+That’s why we’ve put together this page to fill you in on everything you need to know about your holiday to Italy, once we start flying there again

 Your flight and hotel experience

 We’ve put a range of new measures in place on our TUI flights, in line with all the latest government and holiday industry expert advice.
 You’ll need to check in online, wear a mask throughout the flight and also at some airports.
 As for our hotels, we’re making sure they’ve got the highest possible hygiene standards in place before re-opening.
 Find out more about what to expect on your holiday, including your flight, transfer and hotel experience.

 THE TUI HOLIDAY PROMISE

 - TUI quality standards guaranteed

 - Flexible options if your holiday can’t go ahead

 Find out more about our promise and everything we’re doing to keep you safe on the Travel With Confidence hub.

 Here are the main things you need to be aware of.

 |Social distancing distance||1 metre.|